mgis-architects/confluent/README.md

 Modify ~/confluent-azure.tfvars

-Replace all instance of {userid} with a userid
+Replace all instance of <variable> with values

 terraform apply -var-file=~/confluent-azure.tfvars